chanduusc/prismacloud-demo/README.md

   - Different phases of application lifecycle.
   - Multiple teams.
   - Processes which are already part of organizational day to day activities.

-AND
-You have a copy-paste coder like Sandeep in your team :)
+AND you have a copy-paste coder like Sandeep in your team :)
 Also want to showcase how not following best practices at dev/devops level might have increased blast radius.

 ## Installation: